Jokeren/GPA/docs/MANUAL.md

 # An introduction to gpa.advice

 gpa.advice is generated under `gpa-database` for each benchmark.
-Currently, we provide a text format report and use hpcviewer to visualize blames on individual lines of GPU kernels with its CPU calling context.
+Currently, we provide a text format report and use hpcviewer to visualize blame for instruction stalls on individual lines of GPU kernels with its CPU calling context.

 ## Format

 ![GPA report](https://github.com/Jokeren/GPA/blob/master/docs/report.png)

-The above figure shows a dissection of a GPA report of the ExaTensor example.
+The figure above shows an annotated GPA report for ExaTensor.
 GPA ranks GPU kernels based on their running time.
 For each GPU kernel, GPA groups optimization suggestions into *Code Optimizers*, *Parallel Optimizers*, and *Binary Optimizers* sections.
-Their corresponding estimate speedup determines the order of suggestions in each section.
-For each suggestion, GPA lists several hot codes and their context and provides hints about transforming the code to estimate speedups.
+Their corresponding estimated speedup determines the order of suggestions in each section.
+For each suggestion, GPA lists several hot codes and their context and provides hints about how to transform the code to achieve the estimated speedup.

 ## Benchmarks